 - Click the Settings tab to configure your Split size (if necessary)

 - Click the Tools tab and click Multi-Part Zip File

 - Click the Actions menu

 - Choose Split

-- Specify the name and target folder
+- Type the name for your split Zip file and choose a target folder

 Note: The name must be different from the name of the open Zip file.